GriffinDuck/Azure-Soc/README.md

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/GGQ5zhO.jpg)

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+This architecture represents a more secure state of the system after implementing security controls.
+Access control rules were put in place to block all traffic except for that from my home device.
+To comply with the Boundary Protection section of NIST SP 800-53, I followed the compliance section of Microsoft Defender and created a Virtual Network and Subnet.
+This change made all resources into private endpoints.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/pjUb6BH.png)<br>